RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 }
 ```
 E.g., it returns something like `ip-10-0-1-211` which is unique within the local subnet.

+### Static access to Business Central (BC)
+BC uses an Auto Scale Group with capacity/min/max of 1 for automatic recovery.
+The ASG can be standalone or in conjunction with a Load Balancer.
+When using a LB, access from other systems (controller address from KS, client urls/uris in Keycloak) will be through using the LB DNS.
+Without an LB or, if KS needs to access BC directly NOT through the LB, BC needs to use a static IP.
+Runbook steps taken from [rhpam-on-aws-with-managed-postgresql runbook](../rhpam-on-aws-with-managed-postgresql/README.md) are marked with an __

+#### With Load Balancer
+- __**Create the Target Groups**
+- __**Create the Load Balancer**
+receives a DNS with the following syntax: **name-id**.elb.**region**.amazonaws.com
+- __**Create the Launch Configuration**
+- __**Create the Auto Scaling Group**
+- Update BC host in urls/uris in Keycloak -> client -> business-central
+- Update Bc host in KS runtime.properties on Ks instance -> restart ks.service

+#### Without Load Balancer
+- Create Elastic IP with TAG: `key:app, value=bc-eip`
+- Run `./installer/eip_attach/installer.sh`
+- Update BC host in urls/uris in Keycloak -> client -> business-central
+- Update Bc host in KS runtime.properties on Ks instance -> restart ks.service

+### Good practices when testing things out on AWS:
+1. stop resources (VMs, Databases, etc) at end of working day
+2. delete obsolete AMIs: deregister AMI (note the AMI id) AND delete its snapshot using the AMI ID to find the correct one
+3. EIPs are free of charge if a couple of constraints are met, one of them being that the EIP is attached to a RUNNING instance
+   -> if instance is stopped, an associated EIP to that instance again incurs costs
+4. VMs used by an ASG can be stopped BUT the ASG might/will spin up another instance instead => set capacity/min/max to 0

 <!-- links -->
 [reference-procedure]: https://github.com/RHEcosystemAppEng/rhpam-deployment/tree/main/eap/rhpam-on-aws-with-managed-postgresql